-Furthermore, some types of installment loans are specifically for federal or government employees.
+Furthermore, some types of installment loans are specifically for federal or government employees (also known as “allotment loans for federal government employees”).
 They have lower interest rates compared to standard or general bank installment loans.
 Here are some of them that you can rely on in case you find yourself low on funds.

 1. Discretionary Allotment Loans for Federal Employees